sepal-contrib/se.plan/doc/en.rst

 Every Constraints and benefits are based on layers provided within the tools.
 These layer may not be covering the AOI selected by the user or provide less accurate/updated data than the National datasets available.
 To allow user to improve the quality of the analysis **se.plan** provides the possiblity of replacing these datasets by any layer available with Google Earth Engine.

-Please see :ref:`Usage` for more details on the customization process.
+Please see :ref:`Usage` section for more details on the customization process.

 Output
 ^^^^^^